-There are many ways that you can dress up your indoor space in the same way that you do an outdoor space.
+Big indoor plants can dress up your indoor space in the same way that outdoor plants do in your yard.
 One of the best ways to do this is to get big indoor plants.
 Indoor plants are so good for any interior room.

 In fact, some plants live longer indoors than they do outdoors.
 So you are actually doing the plant a favor by inviting it into your house to live.
 But what kind of big indoor plants and small trees should you use indoors?